codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 **Reminder:** identity map is a function that always returns the value that was used as its argument, unchanged.

-It is worth mentioning, that for this technique to work the dimension of z[l+2] and a[l] should be similar as they need to be summed up (evident from figure 3).
+It is worth mentioning, that for this technique to work the dimension of z[l+2] and a[l] should be similar as they need to be summed up.

 Depending on dimension of z[l+2] and a[l], there are two kinds of residual blocks:

+1)

+2)

 ------------------------------------------------------------